python/cpython/Doc/library/collections.abc.rst

    >>> isinstance(MySeq(), Sequence)
    True

-Second, existing classes and built-in classes can be registered as "virtual subclasses" of the ABCs.
+2) Existing classes and built-in classes can be registered as "virtual subclasses" of the ABCs.
 So that users can rely on the interface being present, the existing class should define all of the abstract methods and mixin methods unless those methods are automatically inferred from the rest of the API:

 .. testcode::